dbcodeio/vscode-api/README.md

 ### Connection Management
 - **Add Connections**: Add single or multiple connections with automatic deduplication
 - **Remove Connections**: Remove connections by ID
+- **Reveal Explorer**: Show the DBCode explorer and optionally select/expand a specific connection
 - **Update Existing**: Connections with existing IDs are updated, not duplicated

+### Explorer Navigation
+- **Show Explorer**: Reveal the DBCode tree view panel
+- **Connection Selection**: Automatically find and select a connection by ID
+- **Auto Expansion**: Expand the selected connection to show its database structure

 ### Type Safety
 - Full TypeScript support with comprehensive type definitions